-The expansion of FHCSD services and locations in 2016 includes not only bringing high-quality health care to more people who need it, but also opening up funding opportunities for individuals and businesses.
-In 2017, one of our goals is to take donors’ wishes and transform them into real-life contributions that impact daily operations.
-For example, a donation of any amount can help make the following wishes a reality in 2017 for FHCSD patients:
+The expansion of FHCSD services and locations in 2017 included not only bringing high-quality health care to more people who need it, but also opening up funding opportunities for individuals and businesses.
+In 2018, one of our goals is to take donors’ wishes and transform them into real-life contributions that impact daily operations.
+For example, a donation of any amount can help make the following wishes a reality in 2018 for FHCSD patients:

 - A family of three can receive comprehensive dental exams.

 - A single mother can count on receiving a year’s worth of vital preventative care checkups for her child.

 - Families and individuals lacking transportation or means for public transportation can now access comprehensive health care services.

 - Underserved communities can have access to culturally competent and expertly trained medical staff to meet their health care needs.

 - A piece of FHCSD property can be endowed with your name – or the name of your business – in order to publicly show support.

 Donating to FHCSD not only is easy, secure and tax-deductible, but also can take on a variety of forms.
 Consider these “giving vehicles” for 2018:

 Spirit of the Barrio